searchspring/competencies/competencies/language-go.md

-# Competency - Language Go Level 1
+# Language: Go Level 1
 [Go](https://golang.org/) (often referred to as golang for googling purposes) is a programming language created at Google in 2009 by Robert Griesemer, Rob Pike, and Ken Thompson.
 It is a compiled, statically typed language in the tradition of Algol and C, with garbage collection, limited structural typing, memory safety features and CSP-style concurrent programming features added.
 The compiler and other language tools originally developed by Google are all free and open source. - [Wikipedia](https://en.wikipedia.org/wiki/Go_(programming_language))

 ## How do you prove it?